Pacing

 Key Points:

-• If your symptoms come back or get stronger as you start to do more activity, this is a sign that you are pushing yourself too hard.
-You are not hurting your brain.
-Your body is just telling you to take a break from what you are doing and to try slowing it down for a while.
+- If your symptoms are very severe or not tolerable as you start to do more activity, this is a sign that you are pushing yourself too hard.
+Remember, you are still not hurting your brain.
+Your body is just telling you to take a break from what you are doing.
+Try modifying the task or taking a short break before resuming the activity.

 What is Pacing?